cran/rchallenge/README.md

 - `history`: directory where the submissions history is stored.

-The default challenge provided is a binary classification problem on the [German Credit Card](https://goo.gl/ndMhNw) dataset.
+The default challenge provided is a binary classification problem on the [German Credit](https://goo.gl/ndMhNw) data set.

 You can easily customize the challenge in two ways: